-- GPO’s Federal Digital System: This resource provides free online access to historic and current official publications from all three branches of the Federal Government.
+- GPO’s Federal Digital System — U.S. Government Printing Office: This resource provides free online access to historic and current official publications from all three branches of the Federal Government.

 - The Internet Classics Archive — MIT: Almost 400 English translations of classical Greek and Roman texts.

-- Internet Medieval Sourcebook – Fordham University: This resource includes full texts of medieval sources and much more.
+- Internet Medieval Sourcebook — Fordham University: Includes full texts of medieval sources and much more.

 - Making of America — University of Michigan: This project is a huge digital library of primary sources having to do with nineteenth-century American history.